Last modified: April 22, 2020, 5:37 p.m.

-A very rare and fairly local species in Belgium whose distribution appears to be limited to the eastern part of the country and that has been found more frequently since 2004.
+A very rare and fairly local species in Belgium whose distribution appears to be limited to the eastern part of the country.

 This species has a lighter yellow stripe along the costa of the forewing and also a darker blotch from the centre of the wing to 2/3 of the distance to the tip.
 The rest of the wing is lighter brown.
 The wingspan is 12–16 mm.
 The antennae are ringed distinctly, alternating dark brown and white till the tip.

 The caterpillar makes an untidy and bivalved lobe case of about 7–8 mm.
 The mouth angle is 90°.